HasanBGIt/Smart-Methods-Tasks/README.md

 ## Robotics, AI & Data Science Department Tasks

 - ✅ : Train an image classification model using Teachable Machine – [Go to the Task](./Robotics,%20AI%20and%20data%20science%20Department%20Tasks/Task-One)
-- ✅ : Implemented various computer vision tasks using OpenCV – [Go to the Task](./Robotics,%20AI%20and%20data%20science%20Department%20Tasks/Task-One)
+- ✅ : Implemented various computer vision tasks using OpenCV – [Go to the Task](./Robotics,%20AI%20and%20data%20science%20Department%20Tasks/Task-Two)
+- ✅ : Implemented integration of STT, TTS, LLMs to create a voice assistant – [Go to the Task](./Robotics,%20AI%20and%20data%20science%20Department%20Tasks/Task-Three)

 ---